 "This doesn't necessarily mean that those who no longer itemize will pay more taxes," says Evan Liddiard, a CPA and director of federal tax policy for the National Association of REALTORS® in Washington, D.C.
 "It just means that they'll no longer get a tax incentive for buying or owning a home."

-The increase in the standard deduction for homeowners and non-homeowners has a flip side: There's no personal exemption.
-No longer can you exempt from your income $4,150 for each member of your household.
+The increase in the standard deduction for homeowners and nonhomeowners also has another downside: There's no longer a personal exemption.
+You can no longer exempt from your income $4,150 for each member of your household.
 And that might temper the benefit of a higher standard deduction, depending on your particular situation.

-For example, a single person might still come out ahead.
-Her $5,850 increase in the standard deduction is more than the $4,200 lost by the personal exemption repeal.
+For example, single filers and married couples without children might still come out ahead.
+This is because their increase in the standard deduction is more than the amount lost by the personal exemption repeal.

-The takeaway: Your household composition will probably affect whether you gained or lost under the new tax law.
+The takeaway: Your household composition will probably affect whether you gained or lost under the 2017 tax law.

 Mortgage Interest Deduction